 \section{Methodology}

-The pipeline of \model{} is shown in Fig.~\ref{fig:pipeline}.
-The four driving datasets used in this work (i.e., Honda~\citep{ramanishka2018toward}, Waymo~\citep{sun2020scalability}, A2D2~\citep{geyer2020a2d2}, and SullyChen~\citep{chen2017sully}) contain clean images and their corresponding steering angles.
-During training, each image is perturbed by selecting a perturbation from the pre-determined perturbation set at a sampled intensity level (see Sec.~\ref{sec:perturbation}).
-The perturbed images are then passed through the encoder to the decoder and the regression head for joint learning (see Sec.~\ref{sec:joint_learning}).
+The pipeline of \model{} in shown in Fig.~\ref{fig:pipeline}.
+We use four driving datasets Honda~\cite{ramanishka2018toward}, Waymo~\cite{sun2020scalability}, A2D2~\cite{geyer2020a2d2}, and SullyChen~\cite{chen2017sully}) in training and evaluation.
+During training, each image is perturbed by selecting a perturbation from a pre-determined set at a sampled intensity level (Sec.~\ref{sec:perturbation}).
+The perturbed images are then passed through DAE and the regression head for joint learning (Sec.~\ref{sec:joint_learning}).